Fact or fiction? The 4 myths of dyslexia

 By: Elizabeth Barker

 It can be tricky to understand what dyslexia is and what it isn’t.
-In this blog, learn the facts about four myths about dyslexia and about possible indicators for dyslexia from preschool years through high school.
+In this blog, learn the facts about four myths about dyslexia and about possible indicators for dyslexia from preschool years through high school.Visit the blog

-Products: MAP Reading Fluency
+Products: MAP Growth

-The purpose of this technical appendix is to share more detailed results and to describe more fully the sample and methods used in the research included in the brief, Learning during COVID-19: Reading and math achievement in the 2020-21 school year.
+The purpose of this technical appendix is to share more detailed results and to describe more fully the sample and methods used in the research included in the brief, The widening achievement divide during COVID-19.

 New research provides additional evidence of the uneven impacts of the COVID-19 pandemic showing that students’ math and reading test scores are more variable in spring 2022 than before the pandemic in part because the divide between high and low achievers has widened.

 New NWEA research provides further evidence of the challenges that young learners are currently facing from the disruptions of the COVID-19 pandemic.